How safe are prepaid cards?

 Prepaid cards are an excellent way for under 18s to learn more about money and to get used to the experience of paying with a card without the risk of incurring debts.

 Several providers offer prepaid cards, and there are plenty of options when it comes to terms, offers, top-up modes, apps, designs and customer service.
-Browse online to see the latest offers and deals, which may include a new customer incentive.
+Browse online to see what type of prepaid cards and company cards are available.
+The latest offers and deals may include a new customer incentive.

-For business users, advanced expense management solutions such as those from Soldo offer prepaid cards as a central element with the above benefits, combined with a sophisticated app and dashboard for efficient, centralised control and ease of expense recording.
+For business owners, advanced expense management solutions such as those from Soldo offer prepaid cards and virtual company cards.
+Soldo prepaid cards offer the above benefits, combined with a sophisticated app and dashboard for efficient, centralised control and ease of expense recording.
+To learn more about prepaid business cards, check out our guide to prepaid cards for business and find out how our unique business solution can help your company better manage expenses.

 In short, if you are looking to benefit from the security, convenience, flexibility and an alternative to cash, then a prepaid card may be the right choice for you.